Happy (and Healthy!) Trails to You

 During Your Workout

 Keep proper body mechanics in mind.
-White says it’s important to understand your own center of gravity.
+It’s important to understand your own center of gravity.
 If hiking, keep your backpack weight close to your back.
 Engage your core.
-Don’t bend over or stoop, and maintain proper posture.
+Don’t bend over or stoop, and always maintain proper posture.

-If you want to get more from your workout, every half mile of your hike, do 25 squats or 25 pushups.
+If you want to get more from your workout, every half mile of your hike, include some body weight exercises such as squats or push-ups.

 After You Exercise